jm-merchan/Observability_as_Code_Webinar/README.md

 * **eks-cluster/**: Terraform configuration to define a three node cluster in EKS.
 * **datadog-config-1/**: Terraform configuration to:

   * Deploy Datadog Agent on EKS cluster
   * Deploy eCommerce application with Terraform.
   * Deploy a simple k8s deployment with a Load Balancer.
   * Create a dashboard, define some monitors and some synthetic tests within Datadog.
-* **datadog-config-2/**: Terraform configuration to created dashboard, install monitors within Datadog.
 * **eCommerce_app/**: Kubernetes yaml manifest for Datadog eCommerce app.
 The yaml manifest have been converted into HCL by means of [tfk8s tool](https://github.com/jrhouston/tfk8s).
-Once we have migrated the manifest from yaml to HCL we have gone an step further with the frontend deployment and asociated service to use` kubernetes_deployment` and `kubernetes_service` resources.
+Once we have migrated the manifest from yaml to HCL we have gone an step further with the frontend deployment and asociated service to use ` kubernetes_deployment` and `kubernetes_service` resources.

 # Setup